 - Retinal Dysplasia

-And, don’t worry, this doesn’t mean that your dog will definitely suffer from these problems, but it’s a way to know what to possibly expect and act accordingly if the need ever arises.
+And, don’t worry, this doesn’t mean that your dog will suffer from these problems, but it’s a way to know what to possibly expect and act accordingly if the need ever arises.

 My final thoughts on the Lha Cocker

 The health section marks the end of our Lha Cocker guide, and by now, we hope that you have a much better knowledge of the breed.

 You can start the puppy search process with less stress as you now know how to recognize a high-quality puppy, and how to find a reputable breeder that guarantees that what you get, is really what you paid for.

 But, it doesn’t hurt to remind you that this breed even though family-oriented, has a problem with tolerating small kids.

 So, if you have toddlers, this might not be the right breed for you, or at least till the kids are a bit older and know how to behave around a dog that doesn’t like rough play.

 Training, in general, shouldn’t be a problem due to the high intelligence levels of the breed.

 But housebreaking can be a completely different story.

 In both cases, you need to have patience, have a positive attitude and use positive reinforcement and praise instead of harsh treatment.